unlearn (verb) - Discard something learned, like a bad habit or false information from one‘s memory.

 The title «Unlearning Nation» suggests to speculate for somehow other state – even if this (politically) hard to image and even less to bring to realisation.
 Even when taking in account that Zionism started out as an utopian idea and got off track on becoming a state - as many zionists early on admitted.
 Rosa Luxemburg's words "The [...] thing one can do is always to contest loudly what is happening" resound as a humanistic claim that places humans and not God or other supernatural instance in the focus of our attention.

 Both sides foster narratives that do not match the one of the opposite side.
 During my research supported by Pro Helvetia Cairo (2011-2019) I learned how these complicated and complex narratives and traumatas manifest themselves not only visually as feedback-loops.
-In my pictures shows the observant flâneur who keeps his gaze open (for experiences), says Israeli lecturer and photographer Miki Kratsman.
+In my pictures shows the observant flâneur who keeps his gaze open (for experiences), says Israeli photographer Miki Kratsman.
 This attitude is taken further into texts with fictitious dialogues in which I condense personal (local) encounters, cultural-historical observations and a multitude of readings.
 In these dialogues the possible truths around the images are negotiated and connected with each other – reality depends on fiction to emerge.

 The research for this project has gained initial support from Pro Helvetia.